IP-CAM/Kashier-Plugin-for-Opencart-v.3.x/README.md

    8. **Status** - Keep this Enabled to accept payment through kashier
    9. **Sort Order** - Set ordering in the payment methods list

-### Your Paytm Payment Gateway is enabled.
+### Your kashier Payment Gateway is enabled.
 Now you can accept payment through kashier.